thhreh/Donation-Collector/README.md

 # Donation-Collector

-a website that helps collect donations
+a website that helps collect donations, usings spring for backend and react for frontend

 Demo: https://youtu.be/qmNekcnTho8